-Academic honesty is at the core of any graduate program.
-Any behavior deemed as academically dishonest by the Special Education department will result in disciplinary action including, but not limited to, a failing grade for the assignment and/or course, and/or dismissal from the program.
-Academic dishonesty includes, but is not limited to, the following types of behaviors:
+Academic honesty, including professional dispositions and ethics, is at the core of any professional program.
+Any behavior deemed as academically dishonest or not reflective of professional dispositions and ethical behavior by the Department of Special Education will result in disciplinary action including, but not limited to, a failing grade for the assignment and/or course, and/or dismissal from the program.
+Violations include, but are not limited to, the following types of behaviors:

 - 1. Misrepresenting another individual's work as one's own, e.g. plagiarism. - 2.
 Copying from another student during an exam. - 3.
 Altering one's exam after grading for the purpose of enhancing one's grade. - 4.
 Submitting the same paper to more than one class. - 5.
 Use of any material not approved by the instructor during an exam. - 6.
-Turning in reports intended to be based on field collected data but, in fact, is not. - 7.
+Turning in reports intended to be based on field collected data but, in fact, are not. - 7.
 Failure to respect the confidentiality of students/persons served or studied. - 8.
-Failure to uphold the professional standards for ethical conduct as set forth by the Council for Exceptional Children.
+Failure to uphold the professional standards for ethical conduct as set forth by the MSU Teacher Education Unit and the Council for Exceptional Children.